Andrey-Voinalovych/rpa_developer_roadmap/README.md

 ## ✏️Contribution
 We support any ideas and additions!
-Please study [contribution guidelines](https://github.com/Andrey-Voinalovych/rpa_developer_roadmap_2021/blob/main/CONTRIBUTION.md) to standardize work with roadmap.
+Please study [contribution guidelines](CONTRIBUTION.md) to standardize work with roadmap.

 ## 🎉Credits
-⭐️This repository will be updated by users and based on the prodict updates, so I suggest you mark it with an "Star" to visit again
+:star: This repository will be updated by users and based on the prodict updates, so I suggest you mark it with an "Star" to visit again

 __Become a contriburor!__
 >We are very grateful to all those who help to develop this roadmap ideas, as well as financially.
 This guide was developed entirely on the idea and we appreciate your support.